DavideGioiosa/Hiraku/README.md

-# Master records, local banks, metronome, Worker
+# Master records, Local banks, Metronome, Worker

 The “REC” button starts a registration.
 The length of a registration is equal to the length of the selected loop and it starts at the beginning of the loop.
 The registration is sent to the master and saved in one of four record Banks, the one that is selected.